Harvey Shore: Film and television career

 From 1972, Harvey Shore began a career as a writer-producer in film and television when he was invited to write a script for the ABC program Behind The News.
 This led to regular work on this show, and within a year he was Lead Writer for Behind The News, and soon became its script editor.
 He also began writing for commercial TV shows such as the soap opera Number 96, and producing short films at the Sydney Filmmakers Co-op.
 While researching for the Network TEN show Help Your Neighbour he was approached by Mike Willesee to work on his current affairs show Willesee At Seven and spent most of 1976 as researcher, reporter and producer on that show.
 While at the Seven Network, Shore also created and produced a TV Special called The Guinness Olympics in co-operation with the Guinness Book of Records.
-He was then invited to join Village/Roadshow as their Head of PR.
-After two years handling publicity and promotion for dozens of local and international movies, from Mad Max to Can't Stop The Music Shore was invited to join the Maritime Services Board of New South Wales as their Head of Publicity.
-After a year with this organisation, Shore was approached by Simon Townsend to be the producer of his TV show Simon Townsend's Wonder World!
-Six years and five Logie Awards later, Shore was invited to join ABC-TV as an executive Producer.
+After two years handling publicity and promotion for dozens of local and international movies, from Mad Max to Can't Stop The Music.
+Shore was approached by Simon Townsend to be the producer of his TV show Simon Townsend's Wonder World! which started in 1979.
+The show won five Logie Awards during Shore's tenure: 'Outstanding Contribution to Children's Television' in 1980, 'Best Children's Television Series' in 1981, 'Most Popular Children's Program' in 1983, 1984 and 1985.
+Shore was invited to join ABC-TV as an executive Producer.
 His career now includes over 3,000 hours of broadcast credits, including work on more than 30 feature films and over 60 television shows – in roles from scriptwriter to executive producer.
-From 1980 to 1986 Shore worked as producer of children's TV series, Simon Townsend's Wonder World, which had started in 1979 by journalist, Simon Townsend.
-The show won five Logie Awards during Shore's tenure: 'Outstanding Contribution to Children's Television' in 1980, 'Best Children's Television Series' in 1981, 'Most Popular Children's Program' in 1983, 1984 and 1985.
 For his other film and television work, Harvey Shore has also won two AFI (Australian Film Institute) Awards, two International Broadcasting (Nagoya) Awards, a 'TV Star' Award, and the gold award for first prize at the Asian Broadcasting Union Festival, among many other awards.